sefeoglu/sefeoglu/README.md

 🌱 I am currently working on construction biocatalysts ontology, especially enzyme 🤓

-Note: Please pointing out the repositories in case you would like to use any piece of my code lines even!
+Note: Please pointing out the repositories in case you would like to use any piece of my code lines!
 Thanks🙂